 Typically, white papers are used for B2B (business to business) marketing purposes but can also be used to great effect within B2C (business to consumer) marketing.
-They’re most effective at communicating specific details about an offering and are incredibly useful references for anyone who wants to know more about your sector or understand specifics about a particular type of product.
+They’re most effective at communicating specific details about an offering, and are incredibly useful references for anyone who wants to know more about your sector, or understand the specifics of a particular type of product.

 A high quality, well researched and professionally executed white paper can provide many, and sometimes all, of the following benefits to your business.